 Speak to your airline if you’re flying to your wedding.

 If your wedding is out of state or out of the country and you plan on flying there (and opted out of shipping), there’s always the option of flying with your dress.
 Every airline is different, so call the airline you booked with about your options regarding flying with your wedding dress, as many airlines make special accommodations.
+Always rely on expert ac contractors from New Jersey to install your new unit and no matter the type of installation, you are guaranteed to get the best results.
 For instance, you might want to splurge on priority boarding—the closets on board are first come, first served, and if you board first, you’ll have a better chance of snagging a spot for your pressed and packed dress in the closet.
 Another option your airline might offer is laying your wedding dress flat in the overhead bin, or splurging and purchasing a ticket for your dress—a great option for those wearing large ball gowns.
 Just as any other form of travel, once you arrive, definitely hang your dress somewhere safe and open it up to let it air out.

 Don’t check your bag.